edwardshen24/Pothole-Detection-Project/README.md

 # Overview

-Program which lets users upload images of potholes which then get recognized by OpenAI Vision and put on a map to inform users of better routes, as well as encouraging city governments to view the maps so they know the roads to fix.
+Pothole Detection lets users upload images of potholes which then get recognized by OpenAI Vision and put on a map to inform users of better routes, as well as encouraging city governments to view the maps so they know the roads to fix.

 # Sustainable Development